-SAN FRANCISCO CABLE CAR RAILROAD - Gunuine Piece of Cable
+SAN FRANCISCO CABLE CAR RAILROAD - Gunuine Piece CITY HISTORY

 SIX AND ONE HALF INCH SECTION OF CABLE REMOVED FROM SERVICE DURING THE RESTORATION PROJECT - SAN FRANCISCO CALIFORIA'S FAMOS CABLE CAR SYSTEM.
 UNITED STATES HISTORICAL LANDMARK IN THE CITY BY THE BAY.